 Things that are part of normal living can become daunting in another country.
 Shopping in Germany is a bit different than in the states, and this is especially true at grocery stores.

-One of the first things you will need to do when first moving to a different country seems fairly basic but can be daunting in a completely new culture.
-What I’m talking about is simply going out and buying groceries.
-It’s inevitable and in my opinion is a really fun experience, but can also be frustrating as well.
-In your own country you can go on auto-pilot and make your way throughout the store without much thought.
+In your own country, you can go on auto-pilot and make your way throughout the store without much thought.
 In another country not only do you have to deal with the language differences, but you are also presented with a lot of different items that you never even knew existed.
-Again, this can be fun but can make the experience a bit more difficult.
-To aide and help improve this potentially intimidating scenario, here are a few things that will help you to be more prepared.

-1. One of the main differences you’ll find is that you need to bring your own grocery bags, or be prepared to pay for a plastic one if you forgot to bring them with you.
-There are many different options for bags and here are some of the more popular ones:
+One of the main differences you’ll find is that you need to bring your own grocery bags or be prepared to pay for a plastic one if you forgot to bring them with you.
+There are many different options to carry your groceries.

-5. As an expat, it’s a good idea to either have your iphone handy or be sure to translate your grocery list before you leave.
+As an expat, it’s a good idea to either have your iPhone handy or be sure to translate your grocery list before you leave.
 This goes especially for things like spices and items that you might have a hard time discerning from one another.

 All German stores are closed on Sundays so make sure you get your shopping done beforehand.
 If you’re in a pinch and forgot to buy food, the gas stations are open and have enough ‘food’ to hold you over for a day.
 Or, you can go out to a restaurant and eat – most restaurants are open on Sunday but closed on Mondays.